 Amy is a board-certified music therapist.
 She enjoys working with individuals with developmental disabilities.
 Amy and her husband, Matt, are the founders of Isaac Miller Music Matters Endowment – in memory of their son, Isaac.

-Elly is a Student Music Director at Crossroads Christian Church.
+Elly is working within the arts programming at Evansville Christian School.
 She has worked as a public school educator and teaches private music lessons.
 She is passionate about our community, providing positive opportunities for children, parents, and teachers to learn from one another.
-Elly is the mother of two young boys.

-Jacob is an attorney with BENDER LAW, LLC in Poseyville, IN.
+Jacob is an attorney with Shoe Carnival in Evansville, IN.
 He is licensed to practice law in Indiana and Florida.
 He earned his Bachelor of Science in Biology, Master of Public Affairs, and Doctor of Jurisprudence from Indiana University in Bloomington, Indiana.
 Prior to attending law school, Jacob proudly served his state and country for eight years in the Indiana Army National Guard.
 He enlisted as a Private in field artillery and separated as a Captain in military intelligence.
 He served tours-of-duty in Afghanistan and Iraq.
 He also shares the mission of Optimal Rhythms and works to support individuals to achieve their maximum potential.

 Cami is the mother of three adult children, the youngest of which struggles with severe autism.
 She has been a fierce advocate for her son throughout his education and his fight to receive appropriate medical care.
 Cami has experience with multiple behavioral, bio-medical, and neurologic treatment strategies and will tell you “they have tried everything”.
 She has seen a very positive transformation in her son, Josh, as well as their family’s understanding of autism since partnering with Optimal Rhythms, Inc.